A Blueprint for AI-Driven Software Quality: Integrating LLMs with Established Standards: Characteristics of the Surveyed Literature

 \subsection{Publication Trends}

-As shown in Figure~\ref{fig:papers_per_year}, the Number of papers surged dramatically in 2024, with over 85 publications—over double the output of 2023.
-This sharp growth underscores the burgeoning interest in LLMs for SQA and the availability of more capable open and commercial models during this period.
-The drop observed in 2025 is expected, given that the year is still in progress at the time of this writing.
+As illustrated in Figure~\ref{fig:papers_per_year}, the number of publications increased sharply after 2023.
+The field saw 31 papers in 2023, followed by a substantial rise to 91 papers in 2024—nearly a threefold increase.
+This surge reflects the rapidly growing interest in applying LLMs to SQA, likely driven by the release of more capable open-source and commercial models during this period.
+In 2025, the count is 127 papers, indicating continued momentum and suggesting that research activity in this area remains strong and accelerating.